tonniewhood/Sandbox/Design/Concepts/FireForm.md

 # FireForm

+A data-driven, user first product designed to provide shooters with reliable information to improve their shooting skills.

 ## Problem

 Many shooters (myself included) struggle to gain useful feedback when training with their firearms.
 With expensive coaching prices and limited experts available, improving shooting form can be difficult.
 Additionally, even with shooting partners and coaches, getting useful data can be difficult and expensive with rising ammo prices.

 ## Target Users

 1. Recreational Shooters
 2. Concealed Weapon Carriers
 3. LEO and military (SOF?)
 4. Competition Shooters

 ## Description

 The FireForm is a training aid designed to provide the user with data on their firing form and characteristics.
 By providing data about the motion of the barrel, the FireForm is able to inform the user of motion in all 3 directions and how that relates to shooting characteristics such as muzzle rise and trigger jerk.
 The data can then be used in training exercises (both builtin and user defined) to help the user improve their firing form in both dry and live fire scenarios.

 ## Core Ideas

 The system is designed with 3 core sections in mind.

 1. Barrel Attachment